moolshankar/prompt-book/README.md

 </pre>

 Prompt (CoT with few-shot prompting):

-Some problems can be more advanced, we can give the model a few example shots so that it can understand how to break down the problem
+Some problems can be more advanced, we can give the model a few example shots so that it can understand how to break down the problem.

 <pre>
 Q: There are 3 managers working in the store.
 Each manager has a team of 4 workers.
 There are also 2 marketing agents and 1 sales representative.
 How many people are working in the store?
 A: The number of managers is 3.
 The number of workers is 3 * 4, which is 12.
 The number of marketing agents is 2.
 The number of sales representatives is 1.
 So the total number of people working in the clinic is 3 + 12 + 2 + 1, which is 18.